AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 ```
 ```
-A output of running the above is shown below
+A output of running the above is shown below.

 %fptest

 Double integration parameters: